Back to blog

 • You can show stakeholders something tangible on day one

-The real work still matters, though.
-A prompt can draft a demo, but it does not decide the product boundaries, the UX tradeoffs, or how it fits into a real system.
-That is where engineering judgment still earns its keep.
+The real work still matters.
+A prompt can draft a demo, but it does not decide product boundaries, UX tradeoffs, or how the feature fits into a real system.
+That is where engineering judgment still matters.

 BG